 122 Conversations: Person to Person, Art Beyond Borders

-The artwork in the exhibition represents two years of planning and 60 Skype or in person interviews involving ten residents from each of the five sister cities, including the mayor of each city.
+The artwork in the exhibition represents six years of planning and creating and 60 Skype or in person interviews involving ten residents from each of the five sister cities, including the mayor of each city.
 The large scale paintings created by Labovitz in her studio are inspired by the spirited interview exchanges.
 Each of the artworks depict an interpretative vision of the conversations that include faces, words, and descriptions of the experiences that relate to the individuals involved.

 Included with the exhibition are two oversized artist books of painted pages that will grow as the exhibition travels.
 New pages will be created collaboratively by visitors and the artist and added to the books.